Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 Why Food Helps: The Short Version

-Fiber adds bulk and holds water in stool, which makes stool softer and easier to pass [NIDDK, 2018].
+Fiber adds bulk and holds water in stool, which makes it softer and easier to pass [NIDDK, 2018].
 Adults need 22 to 34 grams of fiber a day depending on age and sex — most Americans get about half that.

-• Soluble fiber (oats, apples, pears, psyllium, beans, flaxseed, chia) dissolves in water and forms a gel that softens stool.
+Two types of fiber do different things.
+Soluble fiber (oats, apples, psyllium, beans, flaxseed, chia) dissolves in water and forms a gel that softens stool.
+Insoluble fiber (wheat bran, whole-grain bread, vegetable skins, nuts) adds bulk and speeds transit through the colon.
 Most foods on this list contain both.

-The AGA-ACG 2023 guideline on chronic constipation recommends increasing dietary fiber and fluids as first-line care, with psyllium the best-studied fiber supplement if food alone isn’t enough [Chang et al., 2023].
+The AGA-ACG 2023 joint clinical practice guideline on chronic idiopathic constipation recommends increasing dietary fiber and fluids as a nonpharmacological first step, with psyllium the best-studied fiber supplement if food alone isn’t enough [Chang et al., 2023].

 GroupWomenMen